1965–66 European Cup

-The 1965–66 season of the European Cup football club tournament was won by Real Madrid, winners of the first five European Cups from 1956 to 1960, for the sixth time in a close final against Partizan.
-Real Madrid eliminated title-holders Internazionale in the semi-finals.
+The 1965–66 European Cup was the 11th season of the European Cup, UEFA's premier club football tournament.
+The competition was won by Real Madrid, winners of the first five European Cups from 1956 to 1960, who beat Partizan 2–1 in a close final at Heysel Stadium in Brussels on 11 May 1966.

+Inter Milan were the defending champions, but were eliminated by eventual winners Real Madrid in the semi-finals.